kenshih/master-birder-paper/README.md

 ## Kepler.ai and the Furcula of the Great-Horned Owl

-The following was the summary [from the output of prompting Kepler.ai](https://app.getkepler.ai/replay/151fa8d6-4072-46cb-aaa2-e7a179d002b0), a Biosciences AI tool, where I entered the Beta program off the waitlist & begin asking if it has a high-quality Great-Horned Owl genome and then state:
+The following was the summary [from the output of prompting Kepler.ai](https://app.getkepler.ai/replay/151fa8d6-4072-46cb-aaa2-e7a179d002b0), a Biosciences AI tool, where I entered the Beta program off the waitlist & began by asking if it has a high-quality Great-Horned Owl genome.
+After that:
 > My goal will be to see if genes associated with the development of the furcula in other bird species look different in great horned owl

 Kepler.ai helps me to identify along with references: